-2019 Commonwealth Grants Commission (the "CGC") Report on GST Revenue Sharing Relativities
+2022 Commonwealth Grants Commission (the "CGC") Report on GST Revenue Sharing Relativities

-In February 2019, the CGC released the results of the CGC's Report on GST Revenue Sharing Relativities - 2019 Update (the "2019 CGC Update Report") which considered changes in state circumstances to determine the distribution of GST.
-The 2019 CGC Update Report recommended a decrease in Queensland's share of GST revenue, with an underlying impact of A\$583 million in 2019-20.
-The 2019 CGC Update Report outcome encompasses the impact of methodology changes on states' GST shares, as well as the impact of changes to states' circumstances and revisions to the data used in the CGC's assessments.
+In March 2022, the CGC released its Report on GST Revenue Sharing Relativities - 2022 Update (the "2022 CGC Update Report") which considered changes in state circumstances to determine the distribution of GST.
+The 2022 CGC Update Report recommended an increase in Queensland's share of GST revenue, with an underlying impact of A\$2,837 million in 2022-23 incorporating changes in population, growth in the GST pool and changes in relative fiscal capacity.

-A decrease to Queensland's GST share is based on CGC's determination that Queensland has higher fiscal capacity to meet its necessary expenses compared to other states.
-Queensland is assessed to have higher capacity to raise mining royalties as a result of higher coal prices and a greater share of Commonwealth payments.
-The GST share was further reduced by a CGC decision to no longer recognise local government natural disaster recovery expenses.
-The GST impact of these factors were partially offset by Queensland's below average growth in land values which reduced the State's share of taxable land values and increased its GST share.
+An increase to Queensland's GST share is based on CGC's determination that Queensland has lower fiscal capacity per capita compared to other states.
+Queensland is assessed to have higher spending needs for education and health and lower revenue raising capacity for land tax and transfer duty which is partially offset by a higher capacity to raise mining royalties as a result of higher coal prices and a greater share of Commonwealth payments.